BackTable / ENT / Article

 (2) Auditory Function and the Impact of Cognitive Load

 The Utility of Cognitive Testing in Hearing Loss Patients

 An increasing volume of research points toward a link between cognitive dysfunction and hearing loss.
 Accordingly, some ENT offices have implemented in-office cognitive testing for their at risk patients.
-While some otolaryngologists and audiologists may express skepticism, due to the added challenge of discussing a cognitive deficit with a patient, many physicians stand by the utilization of devices like the Cognivue which can provide self-administered, adaptive tests to patients.
+While some otolaryngologists and audiologists may express skepticism, due to the added challenge of discussing a cognitive deficit with a patient, many physicians stand by the utilization of devices like the Cognivue screening test, which can provide self-administered, adaptive tests to patients.
 This provides a baseline for cognition and can guide treatment by indicating whether or not to involve other specialties in care, such as primary care or neurology.
 Often, when a patient’s test results indicate cognitive decline, treatment for hearing loss can improve their cognition and the metrics can be monitored through the testing software.
 If their cognition fails to improve, the patient can work with their primary care physician, while the problem is still mild, to address potential other causes.

 [Jed Grisel MD]

 And that's kind of an interesting challenge because it's not in our scope of practice either within ENT or audiology.
 To be diagnosing dementia.
 I think this is a really important thing, and some of the people that are skeptical with doing cognitive testing in the office, they're like, well what if we find a patient that has a deficit, what do we do then?
 And it's very nerve-wracking for the audiologist.
 And so what we're finding is that there's a small percentage of patients that have normal cognitive function and they have hearing loss.
 Okay.
 And so those patients, obviously we treat their hearing loss and that's fine.